Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Cross-temporal covariance matrix estimation

-\autoref{fig:shr_grid} gives some visual insights on the covariance matrices obtainable with $\lambda=0$ and $\lambda=1$, respectively, for a simple cross-temporal hierarchical structure with 3 time series and $\mathcal{K}=\{2,1\}$ (e.g, cross-temporal semi-annual, see the Monte Carlo simulation in \autoref{sec:mcsim}).
 Another important aspect is the number of parameters to be estimated through the residuals of the base forecasts.
-In \autoref{tab:num_param} we report the number of different parameters for the Monte Carlo simulation (AR2) and for the two forecasting experiment: Australian GDP (see \autoref{sec:ausgdp}) and Australian Tourism Demand (see \autoref{sec:vn525}).
-In addition, we calculate also the percentage reductions in the number of parameters compared to the global approach, that is: $\% \text{ reduction} = 100(1-r_i/r_G)$ with $i \in \{\textit{HB}, H, B\}$.
-As we can see, \textit{G} involves a considerable number of parameters compared to other procedures.
-We observe that \textit{HB} leads to a decrease of around 85\%, whereas the \textit{H} and \textit{B} approaches look as a compromise between the previous two.
-In general, as $m$ and $n$ increase (see the online appendix), using \textit{H} requires the estimation of a smaller number of parameters.
+In \autoref{tab:num_param} we report the number of different parameters for the two forecasting experiment: Australian GDP (see \autoref{sec:ausgdp}) and Australian Tourism Demand (see \autoref{sec:vn525}).
+In addition, we also calculate the percentage reductions in the number of parameters compared to the global approach.
+As we can see, \textit{G} involves a considerably large number of parameters compared to other estimators. \textit{HB} leads to the largest decrease of around 85\%, whereas approaches \textit{H} and \textit{B} lie somewhere between \textit{G} and \textit{HB}.
+In general, as $m$ and $n$ increase, using \textit{H} requires the estimation of less parameters than \textit{B}.

+It is worth noting that when using the $HB$ covariance matrix, we make the assumption that the base error covariance matrix is coherent.
+This assumption is valid provided the base forecasts also approximately fulfil constraints (\ref{eq:Cct}), which is expected for any reasonable set of forecasts.
+In addition, with this covariance matrix, the computational complexity of the reconciliation phase is reduced.
+Specifically, \autoref{thm:HBols} extends Theorem 1 in \cite{hyndman2011}, showing that reconciling using a coherent covariance matrix simplifies to the $ols$ approach. \begin{theorem} Let $\widehat{\Omega}_{hf-bts}$ be a $[(n_bm)\times (n_bm)]$ p.d. matrix.
+Then, using $\Omegavet_{ct} = \Svet_{ct}\widehat{\Omega}_{hfbts}\Svet_{ct}'$ in the reconciliation formulae (\ref{eq:Mvet}) and (\ref{eq:SGy}) is equivalent to using $\Omegavet_{ct} = \Ivet_{n(m+k^\ast)}$ ($ols$ approach). \end{theorem} \begin{proof} See online appendix B. \end{proof}

-In our simulations and forecasting experiments, we will be closely analyzing these different constructions with a dual purpose.
-First, we will use the full covariance matrix ($\lambda = 0$) of the base forecasts to obtain a base forecasts sample of the linearly constrained time series under Gaussianity assumption.
-Then, we will use the shrinkage versions as approximations of the covariance matrix to be used for reconciliation.
+In the forecasting experiments that follow (and in the simulation in the online appendix C), we closely analyze these different constructions with a dual purpose.
+In particular, we use the full covariance matrix ($\lambda = 0$) of the base forecasts to obtain base forecast samples of the linearly constrained time series under Gaussianity.
+We also use the shrinkage versions as approximations of the covariance matrix to be used for reconciliation (excluding HB, see \autoref{thm:HBols}).
 This will allow us to better understand the properties and abilities of each parameterization.